Dr Jonathan Stökl

 - Stökl, Jonathan.
 ‘Prophetic Hermeneutics in the Hebrew Bible and Mesopotamia’.
 Hebrew Bible and Ancient Israel 4(2015): 267-92.

 - ‘“Gender Ambiguity” in Ancient Near Eastern Prophecy?
 A Re-Assessment of the Data Behind a Popular Theory’, in C. L. Carvalho and J. Stökl (eds.), Prophets Male and Female: Gender and Prophecy in the Hebrew Bible, the Eastern Mediterranean and the Ancient Near East (Ancient Israel and its Literature 15; Atlanta: Society for Biblical Literature), 2013, 27-58.

 - Stökl, Jonathan.
 ‘Netting Marduk?
 The Concept of Hidden Transcripts and the Transfer of Cultural Knowledge from Mesopotamian to Judean Texts’.
 Pages 44-63 Jewish Cultural Encounters in the Ancient Mediterranean and Near Eastern World.
 Edited by Mladen Popović, Myles Schoonover and Marijn Vandenberghe.
 JSJSup 178.
 Leiden / Boston: Brill, 2017.

 For more details, please see Jonathan's full research profile.

-- Panelist in BBC 4's 'In our Time' with Melvyn Bragg on June 13th 2013 in a program on prophecy in Christianity, Judaism and Islam
+- Panellist in BBC 4's 'In our Time' with Melvyn Bragg on 13 June 2013 in a program on prophecy in Christianity, Judaism and Islam

 Publications in magazines and online: